DFiantHDL/DFHDL/docs/intro/first-look/index.md

 ## Basic Example: An Identity Function

 Let's begin with a basic example.
 The dataflow design `ID` has a signed 16-bit input port `x` and a signed 16-bit output port `y`.
 We implemented an identity function between the input and output, meaning that for an input series $x_k$ the output series shall be $y_k=x_k$.
-Fig. 1a depicts a functional drawing of the design and Fig. 1b contains five tabs: the `ID.scala` DFiant dataflow design `ID` class and its compiled RTL files in VHDL (v2008) and Verilog (v2001).
+Fig. 1a depicts a functional drawing of the design and Fig. 1b contains five tabs: the `ID.scala` DFHDL dataflow design `ID` class and its compiled RTL files in VHDL (v2008) and Verilog (v2001).

 <p align="center">
   <img src="../first-look/id.png"><br>